spacemeat/pyke/README.md

 ...
 ```

-Here again, `name` has been overridden a second, this time by the command line.
+Here again, `name` has been overridden a second time, and has a third value on its stack.

 The detailed report is what you get at `report_verbosity` level `2`.
 If you want to see only the interpolated values, you can override the `report_verbosity` option to `1`: